Ag Mags4-Page Colorful Ag Magazines for Kids

 - Illinois History: From founding fathers to state symbols, explore the history of Illinois and its amazing people and inventions.

 - Livestock: Focuses on livestock production which is an important part of Illinois agriculture.

 - Nutrition: Focuses on consumption agriculture and uses the food guide pyramid and exercise to optimize nutrition and fitness.
 Emphasis on Physical Development and Health.

-- Pizza: Explains the connection to one of American's favorite food to the farm.
-From crust to toppings explore how all the making of pizza gets from the farm to you.
+- Pizza: Explains the connection to one of America's favorite food to the farm.
+From crust to toppings, explore how the pizza ingredients gets from the farm to you.

 - Pollinators: What are pollinators and how can we help them?
 Delve into this important topic to learn how pollinators are a critical link in our food system.